R (Jackson & Others) v SSWP EWHC 183

-CPAG are representing two families where the mother has passed away, leaving the fathers, J and S, caring for their young children.
+CPAG represented two families where the mothers had passed away, leaving the fathers, J and S, caring for their young children.

-CPAG has issued a claim for judicial review on the grounds that the Pensions Act’s requirement for the deceased person and their partner to have been married or civil partners in order to claim the higher rate of BSP is incompatible with the Human Rights Act 1998.
-As the higher rate is payable only if the surviving partner has children, CPAG argue that it is similar to Widowed Parents’ Allowance (WPA) and in Re McLaughlin’s Application UKSC 48 (in which CPAG intervened), the Supreme Court held that the requirement to be a spouse or civil partner of the deceased person in order to claim WPA was incompatible with the HRA.
-Permission was granted on 1 October 2019.
+CPAG issued a claim for judicial review on the grounds that the requirement in the Pensions Act for the deceased person and their partner to have been married or civil partners in order to claim the higher rate of BSP is incompatible with the Human Rights Act 1998.
+As the higher rate is payable only if the surviving partner has children, CPAG argued that it is similar to widowed parents’ allowance (WPA) and that the reasoning in Re McLaughlin’s Application UKSC 48 (in which CPAG intervened), where the Supreme Court held that the requirement to be a spouse or civil partner of the deceased person in order to claim WPA was discriminatory contrary to Article 14 ECHR with Article 8, applied equally to higher rate BSP.

-SSWP are arguing that the McLaughlin decision cannot be taken to apply to BSP as well as WPA, because WPA was intended to replace the lost earnings of the deceased parent while the children are growing up, and was therefore paid as long as Child Benefit was in payment.
-BSP, on the other hand, is paid over a fixed, short term period, so SSWP argue that, even at the higher rate, BSP cannot be said to be intended to benefit the children and is instead for the additional costs incurred by the surviving parent of bereavement.
+SSWP argued that the McLaughlin decision did not apply to BSP because WPA was intended to replace the lost earnings of the deceased parent while the children are growing up.
+BSP, on the other hand, is paid over a fixed, short term period and was meant simply to cover the additional costs associated with adjusting to the death of a spouse rather than being an income replacement benefit.
+SSWP argued that, following on from this, even at the higher rate, BSP could not be said to be intended to benefit the children.
+This argument was rejected by Judge Holman as "fanciful".

 Read our press release here.